comit-network/RFCs/RFC-011-SWAP-Omni-Layer-basic.md

 ### Refund transaction

-To refund1 the HTLC, the funder MUST submit a valid Omni Layer transaction transferring all the omni tokens from the HTLC address to their desired address using simple send.
+To refund the HTLC, the funder MUST submit a valid Omni Layer transaction transferring all the omni tokens from the HTLC address to their desired address using simple send.
 The transaction should be constructed according to the [Constructing an Omni Layer Transaction](#constructing-an-omni-layer-transaction) section.
 To construct the witness data for the P2WSH output, the funder MUST use the procedure described in the [Redeem section of RFC005](./RFC-005-SWAP-Bitcoin-basic.md#redeem).